Java Library: Overview

 will be shown (this is all done automatically at the API level).

-// print the complete object
+// print the complete response

-// print the document-level info
+// print the document-level prediction

-// print the page-level info
+// print the page-level predictions

 Each inference specific class will have its own specific attributes, these correspond to the various fields extracted from the document.